||1050 - 771 BC

-The U.S. Department of State, run by Russian agents, were repeatedly sending out rumors about getting a successor for Chiang.
-Marshall's hands had the blood of millions of Chinese killed in civil wars.
+The U.S. Department of State, run by the Russian agents, were repeatedly sending out rumors about getting a succesor for Chiang.
+Marshall's hands had the blood of millions of Chinese killed in the civil wars.

 After weapons were shipped

-out, Acheson and the undercover Russian agents further attempted to order the ships to turn around at Guam and Okinawa.
+out, Acheson and the undercover Russian agents further attempted to order the ships to turn around at Guam, Saipan and Okinawa.

 In Oct 1949, Acheson pleaded with the British, where the Cambridge Soviet Spy Ring was at work, for recognition of Communist China, which Britain did on Jan 1st, 1950.